fstromback/mymake/README.md

   are built in parallel using up to `maxThreads` threads globally.
 If specific targets do not tolerate this, set `parallel` to
   `no`, and mymake will build those targets in serial.
 - `maxThreads`: Limits the global number of threads (actually processes) used to build the project/target globally.
 - `usePrefix`: When building in parallel, add a prefix to the output corresponding to different targets.
-Defaults to yes.
+Defaults to either `vc` or `gnu` (depending on your system).
+If you set it to `no`, no prefix is added. `vc` adds `n>` before output, `gnu` adds `pn: ` before output.
+This is so that Emacs recognizes the error messages from the vc and the gnu compiler, respectively.

 ## Variables in strings